 Sandy combined a thorough geotechnical knowledge with practical outcomes in the application of his art as it was at that time, and some may argue geotechnical engineering is still more an art than a science.

-For a relatively long period in the early days the attraction of contract drilling seemed irresistible, particularly with mining opportunities in Tasmania, investigation opportunities in Indonesia and Fiji with a few of the following photographs indicating early boring machines.
+For a relatively long period in the early days, the attraction of contract drilling seemed irresistible, particularly with mining opportunities in Tasmania, investigation opportunities in Indonesia and Fiji with a few of the following photographs indicating early boring machines.

-In this period a relatively large amount of domestic investigations were carried out, known as site classification testing, although this trend did not continue past approximately the year 2000.
-Since the period when Sandy and Tim became co-directors of A S James, initially Tim taking 10% ownership, the company has grown and invested heavily in capital involved in the drilling and laboratory testing of soils, along with establishing an experienced staff base.
+In this period a relatively large number of domestic investigations were carried out, known as site classification testing, although this trend did not continue past approximately the year 2000.
+Since the period when Sandy and Tim became co-directors of A.S.James, initially Tim taking 10% ownership, the company had grown and invested heavily in capital involved in the drilling and laboratory testing of soils, along with establishing an experienced staff base.
 By 1993, Tim owned the company outright.

-The achievements and recent projects are listed on this website and are wide and varied with many of those established contacts in the 1960s and 1970s still relying on A S James Pty Ltd to provide sound practical advice based on well established theoretical principals.
+Company achievements and recent projects that are listed within our website are wide and varied.
+Many of our established contacts in the 1960’s and 1970’s are still relying on A.S.James to provide sound practical advice based on well-established theoretical principals.